Top Domestic Violence Defense in Akron, Ohio

 The law protects spouses and individuals who share a child together, are living or have lived together, or are dating or have dated.
 Domestic violence can have severe and long-lasting effects on the victims, often leaving them feeling trapped, scared, and isolated.

-Types of Domestic Violence in Ohio
+Comprehensive Guide to Domestic Violence Types in Ohio

 Ohio recognizes various forms of domestic violence which extend beyond physical harm.
 These types of abuse include:

-• Physical Abuse: This involves any intentional physical harm or unwanted physical contact that causes pain, injury, or impairment.
+- Physical Abuse: This involves any intentional physical harm or unwanted physical contact that causes pain, injury, or impairment.
 It includes hitting, slapping, choking, punching, kicking, or using weapons.

-• Emotional and Psychological Abuse: This type of abuse aims to degrade, manipulate, or control the victim's emotions and thoughts.
+- Emotional and Psychological Abuse: This type of abuse aims to degrade, manipulate, or control the victim's emotions and thoughts.
 It can include constant criticism, humiliation, intimidation, threats, isolating the victim from family and friends, or destroying their self-esteem.

-• Sexual Abuse: Sexual abuse involves non-consensual sexual activity or forcing the victim to engage in unwanted sexual acts.
+- Sexual Abuse: Sexual abuse involves non-consensual sexual activity or forcing the victim to engage in unwanted sexual acts.
 This includes rape, sexual assault, coerced sexual acts, or any form of sexual contact without the victim's consent.

-• Economic Abuse: Economic abuse occurs when the abuser controls or exploits the victim's financial resources, making it difficult for them to support themselves or maintain independence.
+- Economic Abuse: Economic abuse occurs when the abuser controls or exploits the victim's financial resources, making it difficult for them to support themselves or maintain independence.
 This can include withholding money, controlling finances, preventing the victim from working or sabotaging their employment opportunities.

 What are the Penalties for Domestic Violence in Ohio?